winne27/fhem.js/README.md

 The fhem.pl server must be on the same server and the telnet must be configured without local password.

-To secure the connection to this node.js server use Apache or nginx proxy.
+To secure the connection to this node.js server with SSL set

+    exports.useSSL = true;
+    exports.sslcert =
+    {
+        key:    '/etc/ssl/private/bundle/ssl.key',
+        cert:   '/etc/ssl/private/bundle/allcert.pem',
+        ca:     '/etc/ssl/private/client/ca.crt'
+    }

+The ca.crt is only needed if you want to authenticate clients by a certificate.
+Then also set

+    exports.useClientAuth = false;

 # Client